quasarframework/quasar-ui-qcalendar/docs/src/pages/all-about-qcalendar/what-is-qcalendar.md

 The guiding philosophy has been to empower the developer and allow them to do what needs to be done without being overly opinionated.

-QCalendar is actually an accumulation of several other dedicated components:
+QCalendar is actually an accumulation of several other dedicated components and exported methods:

 1. QCalendarDay
 2. QCalendarMonth